raunchers/templateGenerator/README.md

 This is a rebuild of a previous project I had created for myself to use at work.

-The original app was built mostly using Golang with some HTML, CSS and JS sprinkled in.

 Original project: https://github.com/raunchers/workAutomation

+The original app was built using Golang with HTMl, CSS and JS.

+The new app is being built using REACT, CSS and JS.